 Leventhal v.
 Katy Industries (Securities Fraud) (1989)

-Represented management in $70 million class action 10b-5 litigation brought on behalf of shareholder class.
+Represented management in $70 million class action in Section 10b-5 litigation brought on behalf of shareholder class.
 Claimed failure to properly disclose negotiations to sell major asset.
-1-month jury trial, District of Delaware (Wilmington) (Judge Farnan).
+One-month jury trial, District of Delaware (Wilmington) (Judge Farnan).
 Plaintiff class represented by Glen DeValerio (Boston).
 Case won.

 Eliasen v.
 Hamilton Brothers Oil Co.
 (Securities Fraud) (1988)

 Represented Hamilton Brothers in Section 10b-5 securities class action litigation claiming fraud in merger of exploration company with parent company.
 Issue involved claimed failure to disclose value of oil and gas reserves in North Sea and elsewhere, accounting treatment of various assets, and proper accounting for asset transfers.
 Six-week jury trial, Northern District of Illinois (Chicago) (Judge Grady).
 Plaintiff represented by McDermott, Will & Emery (Chicago).
 Case settled during trial for amount offered plaintiff before trial.